AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal
 export abstract class CacheManager implements ICacheManager {
     constructor(clientId: string, cryptoImpl: ICrypto, logger: Logger, staticAuthorityOptions?: StaticAuthorityOptions);
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    accessTokenKeyMatchesFilter(inputKey: string, filter: CredentialFilter, keyMustContainAllScopes: boolean): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen accessTokenKeyMatchesFilter(inputKey: string, filter: CredentialFilter, keyMustContainAllScopes: boolean): boolean;
     abstract clear(): Promise<void>;
     // (undocumented)
     protected clientId: string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    credentialMatchesFilter(entity: ValidCredentialType, filter: CredentialFilter): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen credentialMatchesFilter(entity: ValidCredentialType, filter: CredentialFilter): boolean;
     // (undocumented)
     protected cryptoImpl: ICrypto;
     generateAuthorityMetadataCacheKey(authority: string): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    getAccessToken(account: AccountInfo, request: BaseAuthRequest, tokenKeys?: TokenKeys, targetRealm?: string, performanceClient?: IPerformanceClient, correlationId?: string): AccessTokenEntity | null;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' getAccessToken(account: AccountInfo, request: BaseAuthRequest, tokenKeys?: TokenKeys, targetRealm?: string, performanceClient?: IPerformanceClient, correlationId?: string): AccessTokenEntity | null;
-    abstract getAccessTokenCredential(accessTokenKey: string): AccessTokenEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract getAccessTokenCredential(accessTokenKey: string): AccessTokenEntity | null;
-    getAccessTokensByFilter(filter: CredentialFilter): AccessTokenEntity[];
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getAccessTokensByFilter(filter: CredentialFilter): AccessTokenEntity[];
-    abstract getAccount(accountKey: string, logger?: Logger): AccountEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract getAccount(accountKey: string, logger?: Logger): AccountEntity | null;
     getAccountInfoFilteredBy(accountFilter: AccountFilter): AccountInfo | null;
     abstract getAccountKeys(): string[];
     getAccountsFilteredBy(accountFilter: AccountFilter): AccountEntity[];
     getAllAccounts(accountFilter?: AccountFilter): AccountInfo[];
-    abstract getAppMetadata(appMetadataKey: string): AppMetadataEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract getAppMetadata(appMetadataKey: string): AppMetadataEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (ae-forgotten-export) The symbol "AppMetadataFilter" needs to be exported by the entry point index.d.ts getAppMetadataFilteredBy(filter: AppMetadataFilter): AppMetadataCache;
-    abstract getAuthorityMetadata(key: string): AuthorityMetadataEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract getAuthorityMetadata(key: string): AuthorityMetadataEntity | null;
-    getAuthorityMetadataByAlias(host: string): AuthorityMetadataEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getAuthorityMetadataByAlias(host: string): AuthorityMetadataEntity | null;
     // (undocumented)
     abstract getAuthorityMetadataKeys(): Array<string>;
-    getBaseAccountInfo(accountFilter: AccountFilter): AccountInfo | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getBaseAccountInfo(accountFilter: AccountFilter): AccountInfo | null;
     abstract getCachedAccountEntity(accountKey: string): AccountEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    getIdToken(account: AccountInfo, tokenKeys?: TokenKeys, targetRealm?: string, performanceClient?: IPerformanceClient, correlationId?: string): IdTokenEntity | null;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' getIdToken(account: AccountInfo, tokenKeys?: TokenKeys, targetRealm?: string, performanceClient?: IPerformanceClient, correlationId?: string): IdTokenEntity | null;
-    abstract getIdTokenCredential(idTokenKey: string): IdTokenEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract getIdTokenCredential(idTokenKey: string): IdTokenEntity | null;
-    getIdTokensByFilter(filter: CredentialFilter, tokenKeys?: TokenKeys): Map<string, IdTokenEntity>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getIdTokensByFilter(filter: CredentialFilter, tokenKeys?: TokenKeys): Map<string, IdTokenEntity>;
     abstract getKeys(): string[];
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    getRefreshToken(account: AccountInfo, familyRT: boolean, tokenKeys?: TokenKeys, performanceClient?: IPerformanceClient, correlationId?: string): RefreshTokenEntity | null;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' getRefreshToken(account: AccountInfo, familyRT: boolean, tokenKeys?: TokenKeys, performanceClient?: IPerformanceClient, correlationId?: string): RefreshTokenEntity | null;
-    abstract getRefreshTokenCredential(refreshTokenKey: string): RefreshTokenEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract getRefreshTokenCredential(refreshTokenKey: string): RefreshTokenEntity | null;
-    abstract getServerTelemetry(serverTelemetryKey: string): ServerTelemetryEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract getServerTelemetry(serverTelemetryKey: string): ServerTelemetryEntity | null;
-    abstract getThrottlingCache(throttlingCacheKey: string): ThrottlingEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract getThrottlingCache(throttlingCacheKey: string): ThrottlingEntity | null;
     abstract getTokenKeys(): TokenKeys;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    idTokenKeyMatchesFilter(inputKey: string, filter: CredentialFilter): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen idTokenKeyMatchesFilter(inputKey: string, filter: CredentialFilter): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    isAccountKey(key: string, homeAccountId?: string, tenantId?: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen isAccountKey(key: string, homeAccountId?: string, tenantId?: string): boolean;
-    isAppMetadataFOCI(environment: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen isAppMetadataFOCI(environment: string): boolean;
-    protected isAuthorityMetadata(key: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen protected isAuthorityMetadata(key: string): boolean;
-    isCredentialKey(key: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen isCredentialKey(key: string): boolean;
-    readAccountFromCache(account: AccountInfo): AccountEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen readAccountFromCache(account: AccountInfo): AccountEntity | null;
     readAppMetadataFromCache(environment: string): AppMetadataEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    refreshTokenKeyMatchesFilter(inputKey: string, filter: CredentialFilter): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen refreshTokenKeyMatchesFilter(inputKey: string, filter: CredentialFilter): boolean;
-    removeAccessToken(key: string): Promise<void>;
-    removeAccount(accountKey: string): Promise<void>;
-    removeAccountContext(account: AccountEntity): Promise<void>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen removeAccessToken(key: string): Promise<void>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen removeAccount(accountKey: string): Promise<void>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen removeAccountContext(account: AccountEntity): Promise<void>;
     removeAllAccounts(): Promise<void>;
     removeAppMetadata(): boolean;
-    removeIdToken(key: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen removeIdToken(key: string): void;
-    abstract removeItem(key: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract removeItem(key: string): void;
     abstract removeOutdatedAccount(accountKey: string): void;
-    removeRefreshToken(key: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen removeRefreshToken(key: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    saveCacheRecord(cacheRecord: CacheRecord, storeInCache?: StoreInCache, correlationId?: string): Promise<void>;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' saveCacheRecord(cacheRecord: CacheRecord, storeInCache?: StoreInCache, correlationId?: string): Promise<void>;
-    abstract setAccessTokenCredential(accessToken: AccessTokenEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract setAccessTokenCredential(accessToken: AccessTokenEntity): void;
-    abstract setAccount(account: AccountEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract setAccount(account: AccountEntity): void;
-    abstract setAppMetadata(appMetadata: AppMetadataEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract setAppMetadata(appMetadata: AppMetadataEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    abstract setAuthorityMetadata(key: string, value: AuthorityMetadataEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract setAuthorityMetadata(key: string, value: AuthorityMetadataEntity): void;
-    abstract setIdTokenCredential(idToken: IdTokenEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract setIdTokenCredential(idToken: IdTokenEntity): void;
-    abstract setRefreshTokenCredential(refreshToken: RefreshTokenEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract setRefreshTokenCredential(refreshToken: RefreshTokenEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    abstract setServerTelemetry(serverTelemetryKey: string, serverTelemetry: ServerTelemetryEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract setServerTelemetry(serverTelemetryKey: string, serverTelemetry: ServerTelemetryEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    abstract setThrottlingCache(throttlingCacheKey: string, throttlingCache: ThrottlingEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen abstract setThrottlingCache(throttlingCacheKey: string, throttlingCache: ThrottlingEntity): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static toObject<T>(obj: T, json: object): T;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static toObject<T>(obj: T, json: object): T;
     abstract updateCredentialCacheKey(currentCacheKey: string, credential: ValidCredentialType): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    protected updateOutdatedCachedAccount(accountKey: string, accountEntity: AccountEntity | null, logger?: Logger): AccountEntity | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen protected updateOutdatedCachedAccount(accountKey: string, accountEntity: AccountEntity | null, logger?: Logger): AccountEntity | null;
 }

+// Warning: (ae-missing-release-tag) "CacheOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type CacheOptions = {
     claimsBasedCachingEnabled?: boolean;
 };

+// Warning: (ae-missing-release-tag) "CacheOutcome" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CacheOutcome" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const CacheOutcome: {
     readonly NOT_APPLICABLE: "0";